• Skip to primary navigation

 Flagler County Commissioner Kim Carney at Thursday evening’s hearing. (© FlaglerLive)

-Note: This is the first of two articles today on Thursday evening’s hearing before the County Commission on next year’s property tax rate, budget and special taxing district.
-The second article, an overview of the hearing, will publish later today.
+Note: This is the first of two articles on Thursday evening’s hearing before the County Commission on next year’s property tax rate, budget and special taxing district.
+See the second article: “Overflow Crowd Tells County Commission: No to Taxing District on Barrier Island, Yes to Sales Tax for Beach.”

 Speaking to a capacity crowd at a budget hearing Thursday evening, Flagler County Commissioner Kim Carney, who has complained of misinformation getting peddled around about county business, dispensed false and misleading information of her own on a central issue dividing the commission: the imposition of an additional sales surtax to help pay for a long-term beach-protection plan.